-There is much about know (it is in the future) but we can predict that most of the power for all these electric vehicles will come from the electricity grid.
+There is much about this future world we do not ments.
+Electric utilities will know (it is in the future) but we can predict that most of the power for all these electric vehicles will come from the electricity grid.
 Based on this, we have analyzed the impact of widespread EV adoption on our local system as well as the provincial grid.
-There are four specific parts of the system we
+There are four specific parts of the system we looked at:

-- 1. The local transformer and upstream distribution - 2.
-NOTL Hydro's access to the provincial transmis- - 3.
-The transmission grid - 4.
-Provincial generation
+1. The local transformer and upstream distribution system

+2. NOTL Hydro's access to the provincial transmission grid

+3. The transmission grid itself

+4. Provincial generation